ilios/user-guide/instructor-groups/add-instructor-group.md

 # Add Instructor Group

 Click the (+) icon as shown below to start the process of adding an Instructor Group.
+It is necessary to select a school for the instructor group.
+They are assigned at the school level.

 <figure>
     <img src="../images/instructor_groups_all_images/activate_process.png"